 Any foreign employees who will work for your company on a long-term basis will need to obtain a business visa for employment purposes.
 They will also need a residence permit.

-Requirements to Obtain a Work Visa in the Dominican Republic
+Requirements to Obtain Dominican Republic Work Visas

 In order to apply for a business visa for employment purposes, foreign nationals will need to submit documentation such as a: